How hackers in Belarus are complicating Putin’s Ukraine invasion

 Cyberwar is “one of the only ways that people can participate in this war,” says Shemetovets.
 “And I would expect that, if it wasn’t the Cyber Partisans doing this, other groups would step in.”

-I spoke with Shemetovets just before Russia’s invasion of Ukraine, and again last week.
+I spoke with Shemetovets by phone just before Russia’s invasion of Ukraine, and again last week.
 Our conversation has been edited for length and clarity.

 Where did the name, the Cyber Partisans, come from?